 #4 Let the Water Stand

-Here’s what you can do to remove the chlorine smell or taste from your water before you boil it.
+Here’s how you can remove the chlorine smell or taste from your water before you boil it.

-- Cover the jug with a breathable material such as a clean cloth
+- Fill a jug with tap water and cover it with a breathable material, such as a clean cloth.

-- Allow the water to stand for a few hours*.
-This will give the chlorine time to evaporate.
+- Allow the water to stand for a few hours* to give the chlorine time to evaporate.

-*TIP: Do not leave the water at room temperature for more than 24 hours.
-This is because bacteria will start to build up again after this time.
+*TIP: Do not leave the water at room temperature for more than 24 hours because bacteria can build up again.

 #5 Use Filtered Water